 If there is too much competition, it doesn’t make sense to compete with big guys.

-It is important to write content that people like; it must be engaging content.
+You want to write content that people like; it must be engaging content.

 As mentioned already, the blog must be nice and readable.
 You don’t want to have a big chunk of text in your post.